Home » Projects » Mturoute.php

 Note: Turns out there is a similar-functioning equivalent in the Linux world for this sort of thing already: tracepath.
 If you're looking for a version of tracepath for windows, mturoute may suit your needs... and if you are seeking to compile mturoute for Linux, you should probably see if you can do it with tracepath.

-• History/License:
+History/License:

 • Mturoute was originally based on the ping source code available here.
 The license quoted there is very liberal: """All the applications are free (BSD, GNU, or even no license) and come with the source.
 Don't hesitate to modify them, tweak them, enhance them.
 I will appreciate it if you send me your suggestions, source modifications, .. """ My modifications are free under the same arrangement as the original.
 Like the original author, I'd love to hear any feedback.

 • In October 2007, I received modifications from Ivan Pepelnjak, which I have collectively referred to on this page as v2.
-These modifications are the first significant update since the original release in 2005.
+These modifications were the first significant update since the original release in 2005.
 Ivan's posts on mturoute and his modifications can be found on his blog.

 • Fixes, January 2008: